 1. Do the Nevis Jump

 This famous 134-meter (440-foot) jump is one of the highest swings in the world (you’ll free fall for 8.5 seconds!).
 It’s one of the most popular adrenaline activities in the country and a must for any adrenaline junkie.
-If you’re ready to take the leap, it costs 275 NZD.
 You can either do it solo or tandem.
 Here’s what it looks like.
 Other activities at the site include the Nevis Catapult (the world’s biggest human catapult) or a more “typical” bungee jump.
 Buses to the site leave from downtown Queenstown.

 2. Go ziplining

-Ziplining courses in Queenstown are constantly expanding and changing routes so there’s always something new to try.
+Ziplining courses in Queenstown are constantly expanding and changing routes, so there’s always something new to try.
 For example, you can zip down the mountain near the city’s gondola, whizzing through the forest as you look down over the city and Lake Wakatipu.
-Prices start at 99 NZD.
+You can do this zipline any time of year, including winter.
+Seeing the landscapes covered in snow is truly a unique experience.
+The other ziplining course in the area will take you over Kawarau Gorge at speeds of up to 60 kilometers per hour, where you can see the pristine water below.

 3. Hit the slopes

 Queenstown is located right in the heart of the Southern Alps, making it an ideal spot for winter sports like skiing and snowboarding.
+There are four different ski areas, so no matter your skill level, you’ll find a place that matches your experience.
 The Remarkables has family-friendly slopes while Treble Cone offers uncrowded slopes and pristine vistas.
-A single-day ski pass costs around 140 NZD.
-You can also get packages that include a lift pass, lesson, and gear rental starting at 289 NZD.
+You can get a single-day ski pass, or there are packages that include a lift pass, lesson, and gear rental.

 4. Explore the vineyards

 The Otago area is known for its white wines.
-If you plan to take an organized tour to visit the vineyards, expect to pay around 95 NZD for a half-day tour and 150-200 NZD for a full-day tour.
+There are lots of organized tours that will take you to visit the vineyards for either a half-day or a full day.
 A self-organized tour is cheaper though, and you can bike to a lot of the wineries on the 11-kilometer (6.8-mile) Gibbston River Trail just outside of Queenstown.
 My favorite wineries in the area include Waitiri Creek, Kinross, and Wet Jacket.

 5. Enjoy the waters of Lake Wakatipu

 Lake Wakatipu surrounds the town, offering sailing, boating, swimming, and other water activities.
 One thing to note is that the lake is very, very cold.
 Even in summer, it’s what I would consider “refreshing.”
-You can take a sightseeing boat tour out of Queenstown with the ironically named Million Dollar Cruise for as low as 49 NZD for a 90-minute cruise.
-And for 40 NZD you can hop on board The Luanda Experience, a 70’s-themed party boat!
-Expect to pay around 25 NZD for a kayak or stand up paddleboard (SUP) rental.
+You can take a sightseeing boat tour out of Queenstown with the ironically named Million Dollar Cruise, which is actually pretty affordable.
+You can also hop on board The Luanda Experience, a 70’s-themed party boat!
+There are also kayak and stand-up paddleboard (SUP) rentals available for your own self-guided experience.

 Other Things to See and Do in Queenstown